tendermint/tendermint/spec/blocksync/communication.md

 3. Handle p2p channel messages
 4. Process peer updates

 The pool routine picks out blocks form the block pool and processes them.
 It also checks whether the node should switch to consensus.

 All messages that go through the p2p channel are processed within the `processBlockSyncCh` routine.

-On peer update messages the reactor adds or removes the sending peer.
+On peer update messages the reactor adds or removes the peer that has sent the update message.

 **Note** There is currently a check for whether we have a message from an empty peer.